Last Updated on October 19, 2024 by Jason

 The mainspring is a thin, 20-30cm long strip of hardened metal, coiled to form a spring structure.
 The mainspring is the power source for the movement in both hand-wound and automatic watches.
 This metallic spring is housed within the toothed mainspring barrel, to prevent it from unravelling.
 In the centre sits the winding pinion, attached to a ratchet wheel and click assembly that sits below.
 This ensures the pinion can only rotate in one direction, preventing the mainspring from unwinding.
 Thanks to the ratchet and clicker, all momentum from the mainspring is released via the mainspring barrel.

-Gear train
+Wheel train

-Positioned next to the mainspring, the gear train is a series of interlocking gears that drive the timekeeping hands and other wheels within the movement.
+Positioned next to the mainspring, the wheel train is a series of interlocking gears that drive the timekeeping hands and other wheels within the movement.
 The centre wheel is driven directly by the mainspring barrel, rotating fully once per hour.
 This powers the minute hand of the watch.
 The motion works, which follows next, drives the hour hand.

 Motion works